 Mandatory Security and Safety Measures.
 Applicants/Co-Applicants must provide the following Security Systems:

 a.
-For all housing projects, closed circuit monitoring systems must be installed and operational at all times.
+For all housing projects, closed circuit monitoring systems must be installed per manufacturer’s instructions and be operational at all times.

 For acquisition/rehabilitation projects and/or single story projects fewer than 40 units that serve seniors, the Applicant/Co-Applicant may request that alternative security systems and measures be installed in lieu of closed circuit monitoring systems.
 The Division will evaluate these requests on a case-by-case basis and its determination of whether or not to grant such a request is in its sole discretion.